 Local Off-Campus Employment

 Employment opportunities are also available in the local community—from retail to restaurant and everything in between.
-See the Career Services list of local jobs for more information.
+See the local jobs resources on the Career Services website for more information.

 Summer Internships and Co-ops